AndreaGuarracino/cigzip/README.md

 # Alignment-tracepoints

-A Rust implementation of efficient sequence alignment storage and reconstruction using tracepoints, providing a significant reduction in storage requirements while maintaining fast alignment reconstruction capabilities.
+A Rust implementation for alignment reconstruction that uses variable‐sized tracepoints to efficiently store and rebuild full CIGAR strings.

 ## Overview
-This project implements an efficient approach to sequence alignment storage using tracepoints.
-Instead of storing complete CIGAR strings, A-sequence (query) vs B-sequence (target) alignments are recorded as `(difference count, consumed bases in B-sequence)` pairs at regular intervals along the A-sequence.
+This project implements an efficient approach to sequence alignment storage using variable-sized tracepoints.
+Instead of storing complete CIGAR strings or using fixed intervals, alignments are recorded as tracepoints that adapt their size based on the local alignment complexity.
 This approach achieves:

 Key benefits:
  - **Space Efficiency:** Significant reduction in alignment storage size.